-1. Disengage the power take off (PTO), set the parking brake, and turn the ignition key to off.
+1. Disengage the power take off (PTO), set the parking brake, and turn the ignition key to "OFF" to stop the engine.
 Remove the key.
 2. Clean the grease fittings with a rag.
 Make sure to scrape any paint off the front of the fitting(s).
 3. Connect a grease gun to the fitting.
 Pump grease into the fittings until grease begins to ooze out of the bearings.
 4. Wipe up any excess grease.